 Entirely avoid toothpastes and mouthwashes that contain sodium lauryl sulfate, which is a foaming agent that has been found to contribute to canker sore formation and recurrence.
 A study conducted in Norway linked sodium lauryl sulfate to canker sore incidences.
 It found that the denaturing effect of sodium lauryl sulfate on the oral mucin layer, with exposure of the underlying epithelium, induces an increased incidence of recurrent canker sores.
 (9)

-When to See Your Doctor About a Canker Sore
+When to See Your Doctor About Canker Sore Treatment

 Make an appointment to see your doctor if you have a canker sore that is accompanied by fever, diarrhea, headache and/or a skin rash.
 If your canker sores are unusually large, last more than two weeks, extend into the lips themselves or outbreaks are excessively frequent, then it’s a good idea to seek medical attention.